Cancer and Pain Management

-Can you show exactly where on your body you have pain?
+Can you show where on your body you have pain?

 Does the pain move or travel?
 If yes, can you show how and where?

-Have you taken any medicines to relieve the pain, or tried any other things to reduce the pain?
+Have you taken any medicines to ease the pain, or tried any other things to reduce the pain?
 Have you had any relief?

-Have you noticed certain activities or positions that make the pain better or worse?
+Have you noticed some activities or positions that make the pain better or worse?

-You may want to make some notes so that when your healthcare provider asks specific questions about your pain, you will be able to give accurate answers.
-Write down the details of any discomfort you might have been having so you will not forget to report them.
-Consider keeping a diary of your pain, or ask a friend or family member to help track your symptoms.
+You may want to make some notes.
+This way, when your healthcare provider asks specific questions about your pain, you can give accurate answers.
+Write down the details of any mild pain you might have been having.
+This way you won't forget to report them.
+Think about keeping a diary of your pain.
+Or ask a friend or family member to help track your symptoms.
 The types of information that you may want to note in your diary include:

 Pain scale rating

 Type and dose of medicine